 Enlighten is a trail of lighting and projection projects around Evesham to reflect and highlight the rich and interesting heritage of Evesham and the surrounding area.

-Phase 1 includes lighting The Bell Tower, The War Memorial and projecting on the Almonry in Evesham.
+Phase 1 included lighting The Bell Tower, The War Memorial and projecting on the Almonry in Evesham.

 The Almonry Projection

-We have been given planning permission for the projector, housing and projection itself and are busy making plans to install it.
 We ran an extensive engagement programme for this project which included creating a short animation with The De Montfort School, drop in arts workshops at festivals such as The River festival and The Battle of Evesham and an art exhibition at Evesham Library amongst other things.
-The creative ideas and images produced have contributed to the ideas for the projection’s final design for the projection on the Almonry Museum.
-War Pro have already done a test projection on to the building which was received well.
-The launch date for this will be Saturday 12 October 2019 7.50pm speeches, 8pm launch.
-Also FREE drop in make a light workshops will be happening from 2-5pm at the museum (no wheelchair access).
+The creative ideas and images produced have contributed to the ideas for the final design for the projection on the Almonry Museum.
+The launch date for the Almonry projection was Saturday 12 October 2019.
+This included free drop-in make a light workshops.

 The War Memorial Lights

 Maynards were awarded the contract for this project.
 The contract was a partnership with 3 companies.
 Maynards did the lighting installation, Ridge did the lighting design and Architainment did the programming of the lights.
 There are 7 lights on the grass area in the semi-circle pointing in front of the memorial with colour as well as white lights.

 Maynards, Ridge and Architainment have also recently finished a lighting project at Alexandra Palace on the old mast, very impressive